 Field observation and empirical data

-To ground-truth our modeling work, our interdisciplinary research team began by exploring empirical evidence about the real-world drivers and distributions of farmers’ adoption of diversification-enhancing practices using qualitative observations of trends within a relatively-small sample.
+To ground-truth our modeling work, our interdisciplinary research team began by exploring empirical evidence about the real-world drivers and distributions of farmers’ adoption of diversification practices using qualitative observations of trends within a relatively-small sample.
 We then test hypotheses using results from a large-scale survey.

 We conducted interviews and on-farm observational studies of 20 organic lettuce growers and 8 technical assistance providers based in the California central coast region.
 The sample was stratified to include growers across the spectrum of scale and market outlet.
 Based on these studies, several important trends emerge.
 Echoing previous research in this area, we find that adoption of diversification practices tends to be bimodal; that is, growers are likely to either intensively-adopt many diversification practices, or to adopt these practices minimally.
-This may be explained by factors including limited capital availability to implement practices with high up-front costs, food safety stipulations based on market outlet, risk attitude, and myopic discounting.
+This may be explained by factors including limited capital availability ckto implement practices with high up-front costs, food safety stipulations based on market outlet, risk attitude, and myopic discounting.
 Both length of time on the land, and whether land is leased versus owned also emerged as a salient decision factor.

 To evaluate the extent to which these observed adoption distributions hold quantitatively, we leverage a dataset of survey responses from 295 vegetable growers in Washington, Oregon, and California CITE DATA SOURCE.
 Table shows the set of DPs queried in the survey, with their adoption rates across the entire sample.
 A histogram plotting the number of diversification practices used by each grower (Fig B) shows a bimodal distribution, with growers generally tending to either adopt zero DPs—the most likely case—or else to adopt many, with six practices being the next-most-likely.
 To investigate the effect of land tenure on DEP adoption, we partition the dataset into growers who primarily own their land versus those who primarily lease it.
 Figure B shows that owners in our sample are about 20% more likely than leasers to invest in at least one diversification practice.